codesharedot/bitcoin-gold-price/README.md

-# ontology price
+# nem price

-Gets the ontology price with Python (from JSON).
+Gets the nem price with Python (from JSON).

 https://pythonbasics.org